 “I see that your tantruming part is here again.”
 So, you’re pointing out, this bitchy part of you is out again, that’s your partner’s parts, talking about your partner’s parts, versus, “An angry part of me is triggered by what you’re doing right now, so let’s just talk later.”
 This triggered part needs some space, needs to calm down.
 Let me take care of that.
 That’s speaking for your parts and taking care of your own parts rather than attacking your partner’s parts.
 And then finally, the biggest most common troubleshooting issue is not listening to what I say over and over again.

-I’ve never learned any difficult on my own very well.
+I’ve never learned anything difficult on my own very well.
 And if I did, I got to a certain level, and then it got sped up so much more when I got a really good 1-on-1 coach.
 I think for me as well, learning IFS therapy, it was a completely different thing experiencing it versus reading about it from a book or workbooks.
 I highly recommend to all of you that if you have the means, you do find a good IFS therapist.
 Not all of them are good.
 I just want to put that out there.
 So, try out a few different ones, just email them.
 Try them out.
 You can do it even during lockdown or quarantine.
-You can do it just through Zoom or whatever platform, video calling, you’re using.
+You can do it just through Zoom or whatever platform, video calling you’re using.
 And experience it for yourself.

 Not following through, not listening to me and not following through as a result is the biggest mistake of all.
 Feel free to listen to this on loop.
 It might take you multiple times going through it, get the slides.
-It might take you multiple times digesting the slides before [INAUDIBLE] and I highly recommend for anyone who wants to go deeper, got a course just on relationships.
+It might take you multiple times digesting the slides before it really sinks in and I highly recommend for anyone who wants to go deeper, we’ve got a course just on relationships.
 It’s over 10 weeks, 10 modules called Rock Solid Relationships.
-And if you’re interested in that, we only open it a couple times a year because there is a live support component to it, but you can write to email@example.com and inquire about more, inquire more about it.
+And if you’re interested in that, we only open it a couple times a year because there is a live support component to it, but you can write to firstname.lastname@example.org and inquire about more, inquire more about it.

 Those are the most common troubleshooting issues.
 As a quick recap, we went into what exiles are and how they are in relationship.
 We covered how your partner can become your tormentor, your mentor by tormenting you, and the solution of love, starting from the self to part relationship in yourself, in your self-system, which then allows for the self-to-self connection of unconditional love between you and your partner.
 This is the difference between courageous love and fearful love, and then we also looked at how protectors can be in relationships so that you can start to see and locate those trailheads that you can then follow back to the original source, their pot of gold, which is the very treasure of your exiles.
 So, that you can heal them, have them unburdened, have them grow together with you, and provide all of that vitality in those beautiful qualities to you and to your relationship.